 - steep inclines or declines

 The terrain that is accessible to your scooter depends on your particular scooter’s features and all-terrain capabilities.
 Not all mobility scooters are created equal.
 This is also explained in our article on all-terrain walkers as well.
 Read your owner’s manual to understand your scooter’s capabilities and limitations when it comes to different outdoor terrain environments.

 Mobility Scooter – Infographic

 Operating in a Pedestrian Environment

 Some states have specific laws in regards to operating your scooter on the street or sidewalk.
-It is always good to research the laws in your area regarding your scooter before operating it to avoid any unpleasant legal hassles.
+It is always good to research the laws in your area regarding your scooter before operating it to avoid any legal problems.

-When climbing a step or curb, make sure to know the maximum height of a bump your scooter can clear safely.
-Clearance specifications for a specific scooter can be found in its manual.
+Your manual will tell you how to safely climb a small step or curb and what the maximum height that your mobility scooter can clear safely.
+Clearance specifications for a specific scooter can be found in its owner’s manual.

-When riding over a bump, approach the bump head-on with no angle at a slow speed.
+Generally speaking, when riding over a bump, it’s best to approach it head-on with no angle and at a slow speed.
 Bring your front wheels over the bump first and engage the throttle gracefully once the back wheels have made contact.